-The LSU throws group has flourished in eight seasons under the direction of assistant coach Derek Yush, and the Tigers and Lady Tigers are sure to shine among the nation’s elite once again in 2016 while featuring some of the top talent in the NCAA ranks.
+The LSU throws group has flourished in nine seasons under the direction of assistant coach Derek Yush, and the Tigers and Lady Tigers are sure to shine among the nation’s elite once again in 2017 while featuring some of the top talent in the NCAA ranks.

 Bliss’ final indoor season was highlighted by an SEC Indoor Championship meet record of 60-1 to win her first career conference crown and an indoor personal best of 60-7 ¼ to finish as the NCAA Indoor Silver Medalist in the women’s shot put.
 Her indoor PR of 60-7 ¼ ranked Bliss as the No. 8-ranked shot putter indoors in collegiate history after the NCAA meet.

-After being crowned the NCAA Outdoor Silver Medalist with her first career All-America honor as a sophomore in 2014, Bliss earned All-America honors for the third time in her tenure with a fourth-place finish in her final NCAA Championships for LSU.
-2015 also saw Bliss raise her outdoor school record to a lifetime best of 60-8 to become the No. 9-ranked outdoor shot putter in NCAA history.
+After being crowned the NCAA Outdoor Silver Medalist with her first career All-America honor as a sophomore in 2014, Bliss earned All-America honors for the third time with a fourth-place finish in her final NCAA Championships.
+2015 also saw Bliss raise her outdoor school record to 60-8 to become the No. 9-ranked outdoor shot putter in NCAA history.

-Brown continued to set records himself in his final season at LSU in 2015 when he raised his own school record and broke his Penn Relays meet record with a career-best throw of 213-5 at the 121st running of the Carnival in defending his discus title last spring.
+Brown continued to set records himself in his final season at LSU in 2015 when he raised his own school record and broke his Penn Relays meet record with a career-best throw of 213-5 at the 121st running of the Carnival to defend his discus title.
 He was then crowned the SEC’s discus champion for the second time after first winning the title as a sophomore in 2013 en route to a return to the NCAA finals at Hayward Field.

-Brown then made his mark on the international stage last summer when he traveled to the Bird’s Nest National Stadium in Beijing where he made his debut at the IAAF World Championships in Athletics for the United States.
-That experience has Brown eyeing his first ever Olympic Games with his sights set on Rio de Janeiro in the summer of 2016.
+Brown made his mark on the international stage in the summer of 2015 when he traveled to the Bird’s Nest National Stadium in Beijing where he made his debut at the IAAF World Championships in Athletics for the United States.

 Yush also coached the likes of former walk-on Denise Hinton into one of the most decorated throwers in the history of the Lady Tiger program as she ended her career in 2014 as an All-American in both the weight throw indoors and hammer throw outdoors with fifth-place finishes in both events at the NCAA Championships.